ais-climber/ais-climber.github.io/_pages/project_notes/books.md

 - Philosophy of Computer Science (William Rapaport)
 - The Anthropocene Reviewed (John Green)
 - In Search of the Light (Susan Blackmore)
+- Beyond the Body: An Investigation of Out-of-the-body Experiences (Susan Blackmore)
+-